Aether scalar tensor theory: Linear stability on Minkowski space: Linear perturbations around Minkowski space

 \subsection{Vector modes}

 We now consider vector modes, which are described by the action

 where

 The field $\vec{\beta}$ decouples from the metric fields $\vec{V}$ and $\vec{W}$ and describes two massive degrees of freedom with mass $\Mcal$.
 Clearly then we must require $\KB>0$ to avoid ghosts and gradient instabilities.
-The mass term $\Mcal$ is also non-tachyonic if both $0<\KB<2$ and $\lambdas>-1$.
-Hence, stability considerations for the vector modes imply the following constraints on the theory's parameter space:
+The mass term $\Mcal$ is also nontachyonic if both $0<\KB<2$ and $\lambdas>-1$.
+Hence, stability considerations for the vector modes imply the following constraints on the parameter space of~\AeST:

 Notice that to this order, the vector modes $\vec{\beta}$ do not couple to matter and thus they are not expected to be generated by sources to leading order.